Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Experimental Evaluation

 \subsection{Frequency-Aware Loss Functions}

-We introduce two frequency-aware loss functions, which are Frequency-aware Focal Consistency Loss (\textbf{FFCL}) and Frequency-Aware Adversarial Loss (\textbf{FAL}).
+We introduce two frequency-aware loss functions: frequency-aware focal consistency loss (\textbf{FFCL}) and frequency-aware adversarial loss (\textbf{FAL}).
 They were designed to provide more precise supervision over the spectrum.
-To verify the effectiveness, we present the 3D visualization for errors in the spectrum for different results obtained using \textbf{FFCL} and \textbf{FAL}, as shown in Fig. \ref{figure:Spec_error}.
-It can be observed that without \textbf{FFCL} and \textbf{FAL}, most of the spectral errors are introduced by the $hf$ components.
+To verify the effectiveness, we present the 3D visualization for errors in the spectrum for different results obtained using (FFCL) and FAL, as shown in Fig. \ref{figure:Spec_error}.
+It can be observed that without FFCL and FAL, most of the spectral errors are introduced by the $hf$ components.
 This indicates the importance of addressing the frequency information for accurate spectral reconstruction.
-By incorporating \textbf{FAL}, the discriminators help the model become more aware of the $hf$ components and reduce the corresponding reconstruction errors.
+FAL enables the discriminators to be more aware of the $hf$ components and reduces the corresponding reconstruction errors.
 However, there are still inaccuracies in the middle- to high-frequency components.
-Otherwise, \textbf{FFCL} retains more precise middle-frequency information but lacks the capability to reproduce $hf$ accurately.
-Consequently, by leveraging both \textbf{FFCL} and \textbf{FAL}, our super-resolution model is able to maintain precise results across the entire spectrum.
-This combined approach effectively addresses the challenges posed by different frequency components and enhances spectral precision.
+Otherwise, FFCL retains more precise middle-frequency information but lacks the capability to reproduce $hf$ accurately.
+Consequently, by leveraging both FFCL and FAL, our super-resolution model is able to maintain precise results across the entire spectrum.
+This approach effectively addresses the challenges posed by different frequency components and enhances spectral precision.

+Moreover, we evaluate the efficiency of our DWT-based FAL.
+Previous work~\cite{wei2021unsupervised} indicated superior performance in discriminating frequency information.
+We further compared it with the FFT-based and ordinary discriminators in Table. \ref{table:wavelets}.
+Results indicate that leveraging frequency information could improve the super-resolution quality, while the DWT-based design shows better capability to improve the image quality than the FFT-based method.